MislavJaksic/Knowledge-Repository/CICD/GitLab/Docs/User/README.md

 ### Other

 Features such as:
-* GitLab Flavored Markdown (GFM)
+* GitLab Flavoured Markdown (GFM)
-* todos: for  issues and merge requests
+* to-dos: for  issues and merge requests
 * search: everything is indexed
 * snippets: blocks of code
 * integrations: use other services with GitLab